Tell me about your heroes, then I will tell you about yourself

 Elgar, Gordon and the Bible

 The most influential book in Gordon's life was undoubtedly the Bible, and the same could be said concerning Elgar.
 For the vast majority of his oratorios, the Bible was Elgar's libretto.
 In Gordon’s case, it was the only book that mattered.
-The Bible is the most published and quoted book in all history, so Gordon's lofty opinion is not without merit.
-In 1886 Henry William Gordon published a biography about his famous brother.
-In the introduction he said:
+The Bible is the most published and quoted book in history, so Gordon's lofty opinion is not without merit.
+In 1886, Henry William Gordon published a biography about his famous brother.
+In the introduction he states: